Biden transition and vaccine hopes drive up stocks, oil and bitcoin

-LONDON/HONG KONG (Reuters) - Stocks, oil and risk currencies including bitcoin gained on Tuesday as the formal go-ahead for U.S. President-elect Joe Biden to begin his transition burnished a November already boosted by COVID-19 vaccines.
+LONDON/HONG KONG (Reuters) - Stocks, oil and risk currencies, including bitcoin, gained on Tuesday as U.S. President-elect Joe Biden got the formal go-ahead to begin his transition to the White House.

-European markets tracked gains in Asian and U.S. equities, with the broad-based STOXX 600 index climbing 0.6% [.EU] and Brent crude climbing to its highest level since March at $46.52 a barrel.
-[O/R] Safe haven assets such as gold fell.
+The world’s most popular cryptocurrency rose 3% to near its record high, leading a surge in risk appetite as the European STOXX 600 index climbed 0.6% and Brent crude rose to its highest level since March at $46.52 a barrel.
+Safe-haven assets such as gold fell.

 After weeks of legal challenges to the election results, U.S. General Services Administration chief Emily Murphy wrote to Biden on Monday informing him the formal handover process could begin.